ismailof/mopidy-json-client/README.rst

 This module generates a python interface which maps the `Mopidy Core API <https://mopidy.readthedocs.org/en/latest/api/core>`_ methods and events, as described in `mopidy.readthedocs.org/en/latest/api/core <https://mopidy.readthedocs.org/en/latest/api/core>`_ .
 It makes use of `websocket_client <https://github.com/liris/websocket_client>`_

-Current version maps Mopidy 1.1.2.
-Next versions may break the functionality.
+Current version maps Mopidy 1.1.2 JSON/RPC API.
-Some methods marked as deprecated by Mopidy API has not been included.
+If API methods change the API controllers should be generated using 'generate_api.py'

 Pending features:
-  - implement PlaylistController methods
   - exception and error handling
   - some refactoring needed
   - check for mopidy JSON/RPC version and methods